 The cabbage varieties can be sub-divided into butterheads and crispheads.
 Butterhead varieties have hearts that are butter-coloured and are tender.
 While the crispheads have much crisper hearts that tend to be white in colour.
 The taller Cos varieties are also blanched with many varieties having leaves that fold in on themselves to self blanch.
 The American varieties do not have hearts as such and are picked as single leaves as and when required.

 Since the 1960’s there have been many developments in producing varieties of lettuce that will grow at different times of the year, so it is now possible with care to grow them all year round.
-Further more there are dwarf varieties that can be grown in single pots on a sunny windowsill.
-It is therefore very important hat you select the correct variety if you intend to grow outside of the “normal” growing season.
+Furthermore, there are dwarf varieties that can be grown in single pots on a sunny windowsill.
+It is therefore very important that you select the correct variety if you intend to grow outside of the “normal” growing season.

 Planning your crop

 I can't say this enough the soil must be well prepared and have plenty of humus to retain water.
-Lettuces also need warmth, moisture and a weed free environment, they also need protection for garden pests.
+Lettuces also need warmth, moisture and a weed-free environment, they also need protection for garden pests.
 Do not try to force the growth by overwatering.
-It is a good idea to place a mulch of well rotted organic matter to help keep moisture in the soil, or placing strips of black plastic near the plants will do the same thing especially if put down after rain.
+It is a good idea to place a mulch of well-rotted organic matter to help keep moisture in the soil, or placing strips of black plastic near the plants will do the same thing especially if put down after it has rained.
 It is important to keep weeds down so regular hoeing between rows is needed to stop any weeds from taking hold.